BinaryResearch/elf-symbol-search/README.md

 ### `find_symbol_importers.py`

-Find all importers of a dynamic symbol.
+Search for importers of a dynamic symbol.

 ```
 $ ./find_symbol_importers.py